-Chinese prospectors attracted to north Queensland’s goldfields were responsible for the first successful cultivation of rice in Australia.
-High import duties on rice prompted small scale cultivation, until 1888 when Thomas Behan built a steam-powered rice mill near Cairns.
-The industry had only moderate success in the area and growers turned to sugar cane.
+Chinese prospectors attracted to north Queensland’s goldfields were responsible for the first successful cultivation of rice in Australia, seeking to avoid high import duties.
+Cultivation remained small scale until 1888 when Thomas Behan built a steam-powered rice mill near Cairns.
+The industry had only moderate success in the area and, early in the 20th century, growers turned to sugar cane.

 The import duties on rice were seen as a way of taxing unpopular Chinese immigrants, who responded by growing their own.
 However, the hand mills they used to process the rice produced a grain viewed by Europeans as an inferior product.